-A student who wishes to appeal academic suspension or dismissal from the institution for academic reasons may do so by addressing a request in writing or by email to the Provost and Vice President for Academic Affairs within 10 days after grades have been posted or the notifications of other actions have been mailed.
+A student who wishes to appeal academic suspension or dismissal from the institution for academic reasons may do so by addressing a request in writing or by email to the Academic Dean of the College in which his/her major resides within 10 days after grades have been posted or the notifications of other actions have been mailed.

-- 1. The request should set forth the reasons why the student believes that the suspension or dismissal should be set - The Provost and Vice President for Academic Affairs or designee will speak with the student within five days of receiving the appeal.
-At this time, the provost or designee may request additional information from the student and may request that the student obtain a recommendation regarding the appeal from other appropriate persons (e.g., departmental advisor or chair, student services staff person, etc.). - The Provost and Vice President for Academic Affairs or designee will inform the student of the decision regarding the appeal within three working days of receiving all requested information. - If a satisfactory resolution to the issue is not reached through this stage, the student may appeal in writing to the President of the University, whose decision is final.
+- 1. The request should set forth the reasons why the student believes that the suspension or dismissal should be set aside. - 2.
+The Academic Dean or designee will speak with the student within five days of receiving the appeal.
+At this time, the Dean or designee may request additional information from the student and may request that the student obtain a recommendation regarding the appeal from other appropriate persons (e.g., departmental advisor or chair, student services staff person, etc.). - 3.
+The Provost and Vice President for Academic Affairs or designee will inform the student of the decision regarding the appeal within three working days of receiving all requested information. - 4.
+If a satisfactory resolution to the issue is not reached through this stage, the student may appeal in writing to the President of the University, whose decision is final.